Share on Facebook

-Washington, DC is a world-renowned tourist destination known for its heavy traffic and high-density urban areas.
+Washington, DC, is a world-renowned tourist destination known for its heavy traffic and high-density urban areas.
 However, being a pedestrian in this bustling cityscape is often a harrowing experience.
 Urban planners and civil engineers have repeatedly restructured this District to accommodate motor vehicles, which means that our roads and streets often lack the basic elements of a safe pedestrian network.
 Despite aggressive awareness campaigns and legislative measures, the number of pedestrian injuries and fatalities in Washington, DC continues to rise each year.

 District Leaders & the Vision Zero Initiative